-“Business is just about his fine as it usually is,” Solomon admitted with a touch of disdain.
+“Business is just about as fine as it usually is,” Solomon admitted with a touch of disdain.
 “The newts are never satisfied with the supplies I can scrounge up!
 Their stomachs are simply too big!”

 “Perhaps,” Tottles said.
-“Or perhaps you could come up with some more efficient ways producing the biscuits.”
+“Or perhaps you could come up with some more efficient ways of producing the biscuits.”

 “Oh, you just keep your mouth quiet about that, there!”
 Solomon snorted in a strange salamander-ish way.
 “I expect your business is doing fine, as per the usual?”

 “Quite fine!”
 Tottles said.
 “I’m still around, aren’t I?”